Mayank0875/DSA-Problem/Company Based/Ebay/The Broken Ladder/problem.md

 ## Description

-An adventurer is attempting to scale a high tower, but the ancient ladder has fallen apart.
+An adventurer is attempting to scale a high tower, but the ladder has fallen apart.
 He finds a pile of scattered rungs on the ground, each marked with a unique height integer.
 To safely climb a section of the tower, he needs to construct a sequence of rungs that correspond to consecutive integers (e.g., `4, 5, 6, 7`).

 The adventurer can start building his ladder from any rung number, but he wants to build the longest possible continuous section to maximize his climb.